 Contractors who adopt a cloud-based platform that meets all their needs report that they immediately see improvements in workflows and communication.
 These forward-thinking business leaders have recognized the risk of delaying change and the advantages that a cloud financial system brings to their business.

 Aktion Associates has teams of experts who understand the construction industry’s unique demands.
 We are ready to review your business needs and determine which cloud platform will fit you best.
 One popular and powerful choice among our customers is Sage Intacct Construction.
 Because Sage Intacct was born in the cloud, the accessibility and scalability are unrivaled in the construction industry.

 Contact us today to begin your journey towards cloud-based financials, real-time data and position your company for growth.

 Infor CloudSuite Distribution users enjoy the ability to personalize and customize what data and information each role within the company can see and how they see it.
-Based on my experience with CSD, below you’ll find a couple of unique tips and tricks for getting personalization set up to improve efficiency and ease of use within the software.
+Based on my experience with CSD, below you’ll find a couple of unique tips and tricks for personalizing the user interface in Infor CloudSuite Distribution to improve efficiency and ease of use within the software.

 Personalization allows for customizing the screen displays to meet a company’s individual business requirements.
 This is a great way to tailor the screen layout to be more user-friendly and to optimize efficiency while using Infor CloudSuite Distribution.
-By setting up personalization, the user can adjust fields, columns, buttons, toolbars, and grids to be hidden, unhidden, highlighted, renamed, resized, and sequenced – anything to fit the user’s unique business style and workflows.
+By personalizing the user interface in Infor CloudSuite Distribution, the user can adjust fields, columns, buttons, toolbars, and grids to be hidden, unhidden, highlighted, renamed, resized, and sequenced – anything to fit the user’s unique business style and workflows.
 Infor CloudSuite Distribution also allows users to change the user interface to a lighter display, a darker display or higher contrast that is easier to read, based on personal preferences.